top of page

 Puppies need exercise, but they need age appropriate exercise.
 Refer to our “Puppy Fitness Guide” in our Puppy Packs for step by step, month by month progressive guidelines and ideas for properly exercising and stimulating your puppy’s development.
 Under and overstimulated puppies will have lasting negative affects on their growth and development.

-As puppies get older, they love action and outdoor romps.
+Puppies love action and outdoor adventures.
 If you like to hike or jog, your puppy will be happy to join you.
 Tossing a ball or a stick will give exercise and enjoyment to both you and your puppy.
+Remember to involve your puppy in age appropriate skill and duration levels, don't expect too much out of your 9 week old puppy.

-Tiring your dog out with 20-30 minutes of exercise twice a day will keep your dog mellow when he’s back inside.
-Slacking on the activity, however, could lead to behavior problems.
+Investing time and energy into both physically and mentally stimulating exercise twice a day will keep your dog mellow when he’s back inside.
+Slacking on the activity, however, could lead to behaviour problems as your restless pup looks for his/her own way of using the pent up energy.

 As well as giving your puppy physical and mental exercise, you should also be prepared to include him/her in your family activities.
 These breeds are family oriented dogs, and they need to be with their “pack.”
 Getting a puppy requires DEDICATED TIME and financial & material resources, making him a real part of your family.